Charles Brinckerhoff Richards: The Colt years

 After the onset of the American Civil War he returned to Colt in 1861, eventually becoming Superintendent of Engineering at the factory in Hartford, Connecticut.
 Richards' first major post Civil War design was Colt's second attempt at metallic cartridge conversion known as the "Richards Conversion".
 Colt's revolvers to this point had been black powder percussion pistols, where the shooter had to pour black powder into each of the six chambers, ram a bullet on top and place a percussion cap on the nipple at the rear of each of the chambers.
 However, the US Army wanted a revolver that held metallic cartridges, which Colt could not produce because the Rollin White patent was still held by rival Smith & Wesson.
 Colt's only solution would be to bore through the rear of their cylinders and devise a new method of ignition and case extraction.
 The Richards Conversion was performed on the Colt 1860 Army revolver.
 The caliber was .44 Colt and the loading lever was replaced by an ejector rod.
-This conversion added a breechplate with a firing pin and a rear sight mounted on the breechplate.
+This conversion added a breech plate with a firing pin and a rear sight mounted on the breech plate.
 Colt manufactured 9000 of these revolvers between 1873 and 1878.
 In 1873 Colt performed the same conversion on the M1851 and M1861 revolvers for the US Navy in .38 rimfire.
 Along with William Mason he was granted patents from 1871 to convert percussion revolvers into rear-loading metallic cartridges revolvers.
 Those converted revolvers are nowadays identified as the "Richards-Mason Conversion".
 There were approximately 2100 Richard-Mason M1860 Army Conversions made from 1877 to 1878 in a serial number range 5800 to 7900.

 Richards and Mason were later responsible for the design of the Colt Single Action Army revolver, also known as the "Peacemaker".
 Five years after the introduction of the Single Action Army and two years before his retirement, he once again teamed up with Mason to produce a larger framed double-action revolver, the Colt M1878 Frontier.